 O&O Defrag provides three methods for defragmenting a hard disk divided into zones.
 The choice of methods appears whenever you open the lower menu of the Start button.
 If you have explicitly disabled zone configuration, only the methods of the previous versions will be available to you.
+SOLID/COMPLETE: SSDs save file fragments on morememory cells than needed.
+The resource and hardware friendly SOLID/COMPLETE methoddefragments these file fragments so that only the number of memory cells required will be used forreading and writing in the future.
+SOLID/COMPLETE can be used on both SSDs as well as harddisks.
+SOLID/QUICK: this method designed especially for SSDs can provide them with a surfaceoptimization.
+This method is faster than COMPLETE.
 OPTIMIZE: OPTIMIZE is O&O Defrag's default method.
 It executes a SPACE defragmentation in all three zones of the selected drive.
 The files will be so arranged in order to maximize the resulting free disk space.
 It is the recommended default method because it works thoroughly as well as well as quickly OPTIMIZE/Quick: OPTIMIZE/Quick provides a speedy defragmentation requiring very little hard disk usage.
 It defragaments files in all the different zones.
 It also moves files which are not located in the correct zone to the right one.
 This method is new in that it aggressively reduces fragmentation of extremely fragmented files, without having to analyze the entire file system.
 OPTIMIZE/Complete: OPTIMIZE/Complete replaces or combines the properties of the previous COMPLETE-Methods.
 The user decides which method should be run on each zone (SPACE or COMPLETE sorting).
 A new sorting of the data allows the defragmentation to be done more thoroughly, but at a considerably slower pace than the standard Optimize method.
 This method is only needed when, for example, you want to rearrange the files on a hard disk following a large-scale program installation.
 Methods of the previous versions: The STEALTH-Method is recommended if you want to defragment a hard disk that is nearly full (only around 8% free space).
 Due to its design, STEALTH is also the method that takes up the least resources.
 The SPACE method is the standard defragmentation mode.
 It defragments all fragmented files and ensures that consecutive free space is maximized.
 This method should be used for the regular defragmentation of partitions that are within the normal range of usage.
 As well as defragmenting fragmented files and maximizing consecutive free space, the Complete methods overhaul the position of your files.
 COMPLETE/Name organizes all files according to filename and directory position.
 For example, all files that are in the directory Windows/System 32 will be placed next to each other on the hard disk.
 This method is particularly recommended for system partitions on Windows workstations.
 COMPLETE/Modified sorts all files according to when they where last changed.
 This is especially suitable for data partitions on workstations, or for fileservers.
 COMPLETE/Access organizes all files according to when they where last accessed.
 This method is particularly recommended for web servers.
 These descriptions are intended only as a guide.
 An exact recommendation as to which method is suitable for which disk is impossible, because a completely accurate description of disk usage can hardly ever be provided.
 For example, data are often saved on what is actually the system partition.

 23. Will my jobs run even if no user is logged on to the system?